-This policy is the basis for the University's commitment to conform to the laws regarding nondiscrimination, sexual harassment and other unlawful forms of harassment, sexual misconduct, sexual assault, domestic violence, dating violence, and stalking.
+This policy expresses the University's commitment to an environment free from discrimination, sexual harassment and other unlawful forms of harassment, sexual misconduct, sexual assault, domestic violence, dating violence, and stalking and conforms to legal requirements.
 It applies to students and other program participants, staff, postdoctoral researchers, faculty, and other academic appointees, volunteers, as well as to anyone on whom the University has formally conferred a title, regardless of employment status.
-The University provides education and prevention resources, offers numerous support services and referrals for anyone who has experienced one of these crimes, encourages and facilitates reporting and prosecution, and is committed to disciplining who violates this policy.
-The University may also investigate, and, if appropriate, adjudicate, alleged violations of this policy reported by individuals outside the institution regarding individuals within the University if, for example, the alleged violation occurred on University property.
-The University may also investigate, and, if appropriate, adjudicate, alleged violations of this policy that occur off campus between or among University-affiliated individuals if those alleged violations may create a hostile educational or work environment for others.
+The University provides education and prevention resources, offers numerous support services and referrals for anyone who has experienced unlawful harassment or one of these crimes, encourages and facilitates reporting, which can assist prosecution, and is committed to disciplining anyone whom University procedure determines to have violated this policy.